colinbourassa/nomad-resource-explorer/README.md

 # nomad-decode

-Extractor for data files from 1993 Gametek title "Nomad"
+This is collection of utilities to extract and convert data files provided with the 1993 space exploration game "Nomad", developed by Intense!
+Interactive and Papyrus Design and published by GameTek.